 - Reduced Digestive symptoms: Studies show that a Low Fodmap diet significantly relieves 80 % of IBS symptoms of stomach pain and bloating.
 Whereas few other studies show low FODMAP diet help IBS patients to live symptom-free.
 It also helps reduce constipation, flatulence, and diarrhea.

 - Increased quality of life: The overall quality of life is enhanced by a low FODMAP diet.
-Studies show there is an increase in energy levels of individuals with IBS with a low FODMAP diet.
+Studies show there is an increase in the energy levels of individuals with IBS with a low FODMAP diet.

 Stages of the Low Fodmap Diet: